 You also need to be careful if the warning comes from abroad.
 In this case, legal advice should be sought immediately in the country in question.

-To avoid falling foul of the judicial system in the first place, when searching for images it’s worth looking out for Creative Commons licenses.
+To avoid falling foul of the judicial system in the first place, when searching for images it’s worth looking out for Creative Commons (in German) licenses.
 This organization promotes free exchanges of creative works.
 Authors use various licenses to specify the conditions under which their works (e.g. a photograph) can be used.

 In Switzerland images are protected by copyright.
 With every image, you need to know what purposes it can be used for on the Internet.

 Here, too, the “right to your own image” applies.
 If even just one of the children is clearly recognizable, the parents’ consent will be required.
 However, if the video really has been made in such a way that the children can be recognized as a choir, for example – i.e. as a group in which no individual is identifiable – then it can be published.